ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

   together, within the concept map.

-* It makes explicit and visible the relationship between the properties of the model's template arguments and of the model itself (even if the concept is ``auto``).
+* It makes explicit and visible the relationship between the properties of the data type's template arguments and of the data type itself (even if the concept is ``auto``).
 For example, a ``pair<T,U>`` is ``CopyConstructible`` if both ``T`` and ``U`` are ``CopyConstructible``.